+Sundar lived on a farm with his parents, four brothers and one sister.
+During a violent Moslem uprising the family fled to Pakistan, one brother was killed.
+Another brother was killed in 1918 during World War 1.
 As a boy, Sundar was sent to Moslem-Sikh schools.
-Because of the tropical-like climate and widespread agricultural possibilities, Sundar’s brother urged him to pursue a career in Pomology, the science of agriculture, growth and production.
+Because of the tropical-like climate and widespread agricultural possibilities, Sundar’s brother urged him to pursue a career in Promology, the science of agriculture, growth and production.
 His intent was that Sundar would return to Punjab and spread his knowledge throughout the region.
-Sundar came to the University of California in Berkeley in 1921.
-In 1926 he received his Bachelor of Science degree in Pomology and in 1929 he received his Master of Science in Subtropical Horticulture.
-His return to Punjab did not go as he had expected and he soon came back to the United States.
+Sundar came to the University of California in Berkeley in 1921 where in 1926 he received his Bachelor of Science degree in Pomology and in 1929, his Master of Science in Subtropical Horticulture.
+His return to Punjab was not as had been anticipated.
+He became disenchanted with the idea of staying in Punjab and desired to return to the United States.

-Sundar Shadi became a citizen in 1948.
-Although he didn’t pursue his profession as a pomotologist, he did continue his interest in the science.
-He published research about subtropical horticulture and became an elected member of professional honor sciences: Phi Sigma Biological Society and the Society of Subtropical Horticulturists.
+They built and lived in their home on the Arlington in El Cerrito, California.
+The girls attended local schools, Portola (then a Junior high school) and El Cerrito High School.
+They all graduated from the University of California at Berkeley.
+Mom taught as a Professor of Spanish at the University.
+Dad owned and operated a service station in Berkeley.
+He became a U.S. citizen in 1948.Throughout his entire career, Sundar was vitally interested and devoted to his family and community .Although he didn’t pursue his profession as a pomotologist, he did continue his interest in the science.
+He published research about subtropical horticulture and became an elected member of professional honor societies: Phi Sigma Biological society and the Society of Subtropical Horticulturists.